-Encourage clients to join the Fifth Sense Charity.
+2. Encourage clients to join Fifth Sense or Abscent.

-Fifth Sense is dedicated to helping people who suffer from smell and taste disorders.
+The charities Fifth Sense and Abscent are dedicated to helping people who suffer from smell and taste disorders.
 They stay abreast of all the current research in this area and hold regular educational events throughout the country.

 Eating in front of the TV or while otherwise distracted means people are much less able to register the sensory information that they are still getting from their food.
 Family members and support workers can help clients really focus on the appearance, taste, temperature, texture and tingling sensation of food by directing conversations around these topics at mealtimes.